Diagrammatic bosonization, aspects of criticality, and the Hohenberg-Mermin-Wagner theorem in parquet approaches: Illustration of Diagrammatic Bosonisation

 In the first example, we consider a diagram of $P^\pp$ shown in Fig.~\ref{fig:example2_pp_polarization}.
 We resist the temptation to identify the particle-hole exchange subdiagram with a $\ph$ bosonic propagator, and instead, we follow the rules and only identify contributions of $w^\pp$.
 In this case, the three bare electron-electron interactions are the bare contributions to be identified with $w^\pp$ lines.
 The remaining Green's function lines form the particle-particle 4-sided polygon in Fig.~\ref{fig:natural_bosonic_vertices_sbe_pp}.

 In the second example, we consider a contribution to $P^\ph$ shown in Fig.~\ref{fig:example3}, which feature two prominent 2-ladder particle-particle exchanges.
 We proceed by nonetheless identifying the bare interactions as connecting the $\pp$ bubbles by contributions of $w^\ph$.
 The remaining Green's function lines form closed loops that are identified with high order bosonic vertices, as illustrated in the figure.
 This example demonstrates how contributions of $P^\ph$ which are more naturally interpretable in terms of $\pp$ diagrams enter through diagrams with higher order vertices.
-This also demonstrates why Hubbard-Stratanovich approaches that truncate the action to low order vertices fail in situations with competing instabilities [ref].
+It also makes explicit why approaches that truncate a single-channel HST action to low order vertices fail in situations with competing instabilities~\cite{kleinert2011hubbardstratonovichtransformationsuccessesfailure}: the feedback from a simple ladder of $k$ particle-hole bubbles onto the particle-particle channel necessarily involves diagrams containing vertices $\mathcal{V}_0^{(2n)\pp}$ with $2n \geq k$.

-As a final remark, note that a different skeleton bosonic diagram could have been chosen for example by crossing two ingoing Green's functions connecting the bosonic propagator.
+Note that a different skeleton bosonic diagram could have been chosen for example by crossing two ingoing Green's functions connecting the bosonic propagator.
+See Fig.~\ref{fig:choices} for an example.
 This is not an ambiguity, but reflects the multiplicity of the diagram and the different permutations mapping different bosonic diagrams.
 Significance of multiplicity and permutations is discussed in Appendix~\ref{app:permutations_considerations} in the context of the bosonic PA.

+Finally, we discuss the role of self-energy corrections.
+Consider a diagram with self-energy corrections that remain after the identification of all contributions to the bosonic propagators.
+Such a self-energy correction would sit on a Green's function line that makes up a $G$-polygon of $n$-sides.
+The effect of the self-energy correction is to replace this $n$-sided $G$-polygon with an $(n + k)$ one, where the additional $k$ sides ones being mutually contracted, without affecting the other original $n - 1$ sides.
+More concretely, here is how we deal with bosonizing this self-energy correction.
+Inserting Eq.~\eqref{eq:hedin_vertex} into Eq.~\eqref{eq:SDE_SBE}, we can see find its general structure is

+with $B^r_{k'k}(q) = \mathbf{1}^r$ for a $GW$-type correction, or $B^r_{k'k}(q) = \Pi^r_{\text{s-wave}, k'}(q) A^r_{k'(q-k)}(q)$ for a vertex correction.
+Here $A^r$ represents, as before, a $U$-irreducible diagram in the channel $r$, and can be bosonized following the instructions outlined in Section~\ref{sec:exact_bosonic_theory}.
+An example is shown in Fig.~\ref{fig:self_energy_insertion_example} for a self-energy correction on a particle-particle bosonic vertex which would occur in bosonizing a particle-particle polarization diagram.